Dickens Abridged at the Arts Theatre

 There’s no subtlety surrounding Dickens Abridged; all the tender sentiment and impassioned altruism of Dickens’ literature is decidedly absent.
 It is a raucous, gag-laden sprint of bold theatrics, cross-dressing, slapstick and musical satire.
 This is Dickens rehashed for a 21st century audience, unlike any version seen before.
 It may be brash, but it is steeped in hilarity and guaranteed to have even the most pernicious Scrooge roaring with laughter.

-Dickens Abridged is on at the Arts Theatre until 5th January 2014, for further information or to book visit here.
+Dickens Abridged is at the Arts Theatre until 5th January 2014.
+For further information or to book visit the theatre’s website here.